djp952/pvr.hdhomerundvr/README.md

 * Windows 10 x64 15063
 * Visual Studio 2015 (with Git for Windows)
 * Bash on Ubuntu on Windows 16.04.1 LTS
 * Android NDK r12b for Windows 64-bit
+* Optional: Android SDK tools r25.2.3 for Windows
+* Optional: Oracle Java SE Runtime Environment 8

 **CONFIGURE BASH ON UBUNTU ON WINDOWS**
 Open "Bash on Ubuntu on Windows"